 - The 10% penalty does not apply if you are receiving distributions in the form of an annuity.

-- You can take early distributions from your Traditional IRA account if they are for qualified higher education expenses and do not exceed the amount specifically used for these expenses.
+- If early distributions are for qualified higher education expenses and do not exceed the amount specifically used for these expenses.
 Qualified educational expenses include tuition, fees, books, supplies, and other qualified equipment.

 - Distributions that are due to an IRS levy of the qualified plan do not face the 10% penalty.

-- Qualified reservist distributions are also exempt from penalty.
+- Qualified reservist distributions are also exempt from penalties.

 - Distributions that are made as rollovers into another IRA or qualified plan (and follow the timeline for IRA rollovers) do not incur a penalty.

 The exceptions for taking early Traditional IRA distributions can potentially provide account holders with additional benefits on top of the tax advantages inherent to the account.
-Before taking an early distribution from your Traditional IRA, be sure to call your custodian and share your specific situation to ensure it falls within IRS guidelines.
-Please feel free to contact New Direction Trust Company at 877-742-1270 or send us a message through your client portal at portal.ndtco.com.
+Before taking an early distribution from your Traditional IRA, be sure to reach out to a trusted tax professional in order to share your specific situation to ensure it falls within the IRS guidelines.
+Please feel free to contact New Direction Trust Company at 877-742-1270 or send us a message through the Client Portal.